Complexity scaling and optimal policy degeneracy in quantum reinforcement learning via analytically solvable unitary-control-then-measure models: Concluding remarks

 The perspective advanced here is, rather, that structural insight -- of the kind developed in this paper -- is a necessary complement to numerical approaches.
 Without it, quantum reinforcement learning protocols proceed by black-box evaluation and maximisation of the expected return, even when sophisticated ad hoc numerical methods are employed.

-The analytical treatment of the present models has concretely demonstrated three specific vulnerabilities of purely numerical approaches: they may obscure structural features (such as the independence of $J(\pi)$ from intermediate energy levels $\varepsilon$, established in Section~\ref{sec:Qtrits}), they introduce unnecessarily high computational complexity by failing to exploit trajectory equivalence classes, and they may fail to detect or correctly characterise degeneracy of optimal strategies.
+The analytical treatment of the present models has concretely demonstrated three specific vulnerabilities of purely numerical approaches: they may obscure structural features (such as the independence of $J(\pi)$ from intermediate energy levels $\varepsilon$, established in Section~\ref{sec:Qtrits}); they introduce unnecessarily high computational complexity by failing to exploit the trajectory equivalence classes identified in Section~\ref{sec:complexitycomparison}; and they may fail to detect or correctly characterise the degeneracy of optimal strategies discussed in Section~\ref{sec:deg}.
 These findings suggest concrete diagnostics that should inform the design of numerical solvers for more realistic and complex QRL models.

 \cprime{$'$}